 - Waterproof pants too.
 Even better if they can convert to shorts.
 We brought a pair of jeans and hiking pants each.

-- Quick drying undies are a life-saver.
-Enough for a week.
+- Quick-drying undies are a life-saver.
+Bring enough for a week.

 - Micro-fiber towel

 - Long sleeved shirts and regular shirts that dry fast.

 - Light knits to be layered on top of your dry-fast inner wear

 - Cap – if you plan to do farm work, you might need the golf caps that can protect your neck too

 - Woolen sweater or thick hoodie – Extra insulation